 We will ensure that all appropriate measures are applied in relation to everyone who works in the school who is likely to be perceived by the children as a safe and trustworthy adult, including volunteers and staff employed by contractors.
 Safer recruitment practice includes scrutinising applicants; verifying identity and academic or vocational qualifications; obtaining professional and character references; checking previous employment history; undertaking interviews; enhanced Disclosure and Barring Service (DBS) checks, barred list checks and prohibition checks.
+The school will also carry out an online search as part of our due diligence on the shortlisted candidates.
+This may help identify any incidents or issues that have happened, and are publicly available online, which the school may want to explore with an applicant at interview.
 In addition, the school will ensure that its Single Central Record is meticulously maintained.
 The Chair of Governors, all members of the Senior Team and a number of middle managers have undertaken Safer Recruitment training.
 All applicants for all vacant posts advertised internally or externally will be advised that appointment is subject to an enhanced DBS check, confirmation of ID, the ability to work in the UK, satisfactory references and medical clearance.
 The interview will also deal with the issues of safeguarding children with each candidate.
-Full guidance with regard to recruitment can be found in the Harrow Academy HR Policy Suite:
+Full guidance with regard to recruitment can be found in the Harrow Academy HR Policy Suite